Having difficulties in paying your mortgage?

 Can I extend my payment holiday if I am still being affected by Coronavirus?

 If the payment holiday is coming to an end and you are still being affected, there may be a number of options that we can look at based on your circumstances which could include a further payment holiday, making reduced monthly payments or a longer term solution.
 If this is something that you would like to discuss, please get in touch and our team would be happy to talk this through with you and look at a tailored solution specific to your circumstances.

 When do I need to apply for a payment holiday?

-The Financial Conduct Authority have confirmed that any borrowers impacted by the Coronavirus have until the 31st October 2020 to apply for an extension to their existing payment holiday subject to a maximum of 6 months in total.
-After this date you should still contact us if you are in financial difficulties as we are here to help and we will consider the most appropriate support to you.
+The Financial Conduct Authority have confirmed that any customers impacted by Coronavirus have until the 31st January 2021 to apply for an extension to their existing payment holiday subject to a maximum of 6 months in total.
+After this date you should still contact us if you are in financial difficulties as we are here to help and we will consider the most appropriate solution for your circumstances.

 Will my credit history be impacted?